 I have always been a huge bookworm ever since I was little (nerdy glasses included throughout my entire childhood).
-During summer vacations at my grandparents’ place next to the Black Sea I much rather preferred to spend my days at the library than at the beach!
+During summer vacations at my grandparents’ place next to the Black Sea I much rather preferred spending my days at the library than at the beach!
 So reading is something that has always come naturally to me.
 Nevertheless, the amount of books I read per year has fluctuated a lot during my life.
-Obviously there is the university period, when you hardly have time to finish your assigned reading, so reaching out to a book “for fun” became less & less attractive.
-Even when I got a full time job & would have theoretically had more time, I still didn’t find myself reading much more.
+I had a long university period, when I hardly had the time to finish my assigned reading, so reaching out to a book “for fun” became less & less attractive.
+But even when I got a full time job & would have theoretically had more time, I still didn’t find myself reading much more.

 In the end, just one simple thing that happened in 2019 turned that year into a game-changer year for me.
-I made some small changes and have adapted some habits that have elevated my reading from about 15 to 30 books a year (writing this in mid-2020, while aiming at finishing 50 books this year).
-The most important thing for me was not to lose the quality of my reading experience over the quantity, which I have been successful at.
+I made some small changes and have adapted some habits that have elevated my reading from about 15 books per year to 64 in 2020.
+The most important thing for me was to not lose the quality of my reading experience over the quantity, which I have been successful at.
 I in no way promote speed reading as a technique for reading more, nor am I one of those crazy readers that manages to squeeze in a 100 books per year.
 I neither listen to audio books, nor do I read books digitally (but these are just personal preferences, so you won’t find anything like “listen to audio books while washing your dishes” over here 😀 ).
 All these little tips are completely personal & they have proven to be effective for me, so if you’re curious to find out what these are, feel free to read on 🙂 If you decide to use any of them, do let me know!
 If you have some other tips yourself, I’m always glad to learn something new!!!

 You can click on any of the tips to read about each one of them in more detail:

 - Join a Book Club.

 - Always have your next 2-3 books ready.